zs-ustc/miscellany/VASP_HSE_vaspkit/README.md

-## Easy perform a HSE06 calculation.
+## Easy perform an HSE06 calculation.
 ### 0. VASP and vaspkit toolkit are required to install properly.

 ### 1. Perform a PBE self-consistent.